hectorchanht/defi-widgets-ht/docs/index.rst

 =================================
-TRON developer hub
+JUST Foundation
 =================================

-Welcome to the TRON developer hub.
+Welcome.
 You'll find comprehensive guides and documentation to help you start working with TRON as quickly as possible, as well as support if you get stuck.
 Let's jump right in!

 .. toctree::
    :maxdepth: 2